dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.7.1 =
+- Fix: Bug where wrong coin address was displayed in cold storage section.
+- Add: Cold storage section now links to wiki page.
+- Add: All extensions now listed in About section.

 = 2.7.0 =
 - Add: Cold storage section, allowing easy addition and withdrawal of funds to and from external wallets.